 The Urban Villages are the first to be completed with a community advisory group.
 The Winchester Advisory Group (WAG) and the Stevens Creek Advisory Group (SCAG) members were appointed by Councilmember Chappie Jones.
 The group members are District 1 residents, property owners, developers, neighborhood leaders, and other key stakeholders.
 Both the WAG and SCAG met monthly to discuss key topics, such as land use, urban design, art, park space, and transportation and circulation.
 The advisory groups help City staff and City planning consultants develop an Urban Village plan that reflects the community’s future vision for the area.

 The Urban Village Plans for Winchester & Santana Row/Valley Fair and Stevens Creek were heard by City Council on June 27, 2017.
 During the June 27th City Council meeting, city staff, WAG co-chairs, and SCAG co-chairs each made a presentation, and City Council heard public comment.
 However, due to a CEQA noticing issue in the staff report, City Council could not vote on the Urban Villages.
-The Urban Village item has been deferred to a City Council date in August.
+The Urban Village item was deferred to the City Council meeting on August 8, 2017.
+During the August 8th meeting, City Council heard public comment and voted on the urban village plans.
+City Council approved the Winchester & Santana Row/Valley Fair and Stevens Creek Urban Village plans.

 How can I get involved?